 Dr. Mehmet Oz, director of New York Presbyterian Hospital's Cardiovascular Institute and Complementary Medicine Program and award-winning host of "The Dr. Oz Show" says becoming a vegan -- eliminating all animal products from your diet -- will lower your risk of heart attack, obesity and diabetes.
 The Academy of Nutrition and Dietetics agrees, as long as people follow an eating plan that provides adequate amounts of all essential nutrients.
 Dr. Oz's 28-Day Vegan Challenge diet claims to help introduce followers to the basics of plant-based eating.

 Dr. Oz's 28-Day Vegan Challenge consists of four phases, each lasting one week.
-The phases -- Detox, Go Faux, Smart Snacking, Veganism Meets Reality -- teach followers to gradually substitute animal-based proteins with plant-based sources like beans, legumes, nuts, seeds and soy, to eliminate refined sugar and to increase intake of whole-grains.
+The phases -- Detox, Go Faux, Smart Snacking, Veganism Meets Reality -- teach followers to gradually replace animal-based proteins with plant-based sources like beans, legumes, nuts, seeds and soy, to eliminate refined sugar and to increase intake of whole-grains.
 The plan does not require elimination of all animal products immediately; instead, it suggests ways you can swap your normal food choices for ones Oz says are better for you.
 It does not include instructions for developing an exercise regimen.

 During the initial Detox phase of Dr. Oz's plan, dieters eat less meat, poultry and seafood and work beans, nuts and seeds regularly into their meals.
 Go Faux, the second week of the program, adds soy products like tofu, seitan and tempeh to the menu as other heart-healthy meat alternatives.
 The third phase, Smart Snacking, focuses on building a habit of eating low-sugar, nutrient-dense foods like fruit, vegetables, soy nuts, nuts and soy chips instead of cookies, regular potato chips or other commercial snack items.
 In the plan's final week, Veganism Meets Reality, Oz encourages incorporating the vegan-friendly foods eaten during the first three weeks of the program into your regular diet, focusing on exchanging low-nutrient items for healthier ones, such as quinoa for french fries.